tim-one/tim-one.github.io/psf/util.md

 An irony is that their argument is inherently utilitarian: they're arguing that maximimzing community utility is best served by abolishing meritocracy.
 But Nozic was arguing against utilitarianism _itself_.
 His monster constructed to knock that philosohpy down must be very confused to find itself a key player on that philosophy's team :wink:.

-A sounder line would be to accept utilitarianism, and pursue instead that meritocracies demonstrably give rise to insulated elite cliques in somr real-life cases.
+A sounder line would be to accept utilitarianism, and pursue instead that meritocracies demonstrably give rise to insulated elite cliques in some real-life cases.
 They can fail to meet utilitarianism's goals.